VimalvDev/Frontend-Lab/00-Notes/JavaScript/03-JS_Functions.md

 console.log(result); // [1, 2, 3, 10]
 ```

-### What is mutation in JavaScript?
+### What is Mutation in JavaScript?
-- Mutation means modifying orignal data (arrays, objects)
+- Mutation means modifying original data like arrays or objects
-- In JavaScript, only **objects and arrays** can be mutated (they are reference/non primitive data types)
+- In JavaScript, only **objects and arrays** (reference/non primitive types) can be mutated
-- Mutation breaks purity, It leads to **impure functions
+- Mutation breaks the rules of pure functions and leads to **impure functions**

 Example of Mutation:
 1. Array Mutation: